 Tristan took If I Ever Feel Better by Phoenix and made If I Ever Feel Longer, seamless 10 and 60-minute renditions of that track using earworm.
 He also made a track I call I Can’t Get Any Shorter, the shortest path through the song with reasonable transitions (about 25% as long as the original).
 And if you just can’t get enough of If I Ever Feel Better, you can have If I Ever Feel Better Forever, a 200-second version of the song that ends where it starts.
 If you loop it, you can listen to the track nonstop, seamlessly, forever.

-Wait a moment for the audio and analysis to download, and before you know it, you’ll have a 10-minute version of ‘Need you Tonight’ by INXS.
+Wait a moment for the analysis to download, and before you know it, you’ll have a 10-minute version of whatever song you supplied.
 What you do next is up to you …

-Hear it transition between two Bob Marley songs (Jamming -> Everything is Gonna Be Alright).
+Hear it transition between two Bob Marley songs: Jamming and Everything is Gonna Be Alright.

 The capsules render pretty quickly, due to cAction, the Python C Extension that handles some of the most computationally intensive code.
 So why stop at two songs?
 You can pass as many as you like.

 Try it out, and post your results.
 I can’t wait to hear them.
-I’ll leave you with some examples to get those creative juices flowing:
+I’ll leave you with some ideas to get those creative juices flowing: